Optical Manager

 Certification Requirements:

-DISCLAIMER: This optician certification training course does not meet state requirements for students intending to work in North Carolina, New York, and South Carolina.
-Check the requirements in your state before enrolling.
+This program does not meet the educational requirements to apply for professional licensure or certification in the states of North Carolina, New York, and South Carolina.
+Please check the requirements in your state before enrolling, as some states require opticians to complete an apprenticeship to obtain a license.

 Requirements: